 Early Monday morning, Out There participants will pack up their gear, eat a hearty breakfast in the dining room and then head out to their trip destination.
 They will spend the rest of the time on the water and around their campsites.
 Typically, they will canoe anywhere from three to five hours a day.
-The rest of the time, will be spend around the campsite, playing games, cooking meals, and enjoying nature.
+The rest of the time, will be spent around the campsite, playing games, cooking meals, and enjoying nature.

 All of the Out There tripping guides have training in Wilderness First Aid, Bronze Cross or NLS, and other canoe tripping specific certifications.
 They are excited to spend time with the campers, teaching them about canoe tripping, and experiencing God through the beauty of the great outdoors.

 All meals, while on trip will be cooked over a fire.
 Our tripping guides turn into wonderful outdoor chefs, and have been known to make pizza, hearty pastas and great desserts.
 Accommodations can be made for allergies or dietary preferences (such as a vegetarian, or lactose-free diet).

 Typically, participants return to IAWAH on Friday after lunch, at which time they work on cleaning up their gear, setting up their tents to dry, re-joining their cabin group, eating supper in the dining hall and having a much needed shower.
 They will spend the evening as a group and enjoy some time together looking through the week's photos.